Shareholder Roles and Obligations in Singapore Companies

 In the case of a public company (with no restrictions on share transfers and more than 50 shareholders), the Companies Act (CA) makes clear that no provision in any company’s constitution or in any director’s service contract can purport to modify or derogate from the above-mentioned two rules.
 Any such provisions, if present, will be unenforceable.

 In the case of private companies, the responsibility of removing an under-performing or errant director might not vest on shareholders as the right of shareholders to remove a director can be qualified, modified or removed by the company’s constitution.

 Voting on resolutions pertaining to the company’s general business

-Generally, the right to vote brings with it the responsibility of deciding whether you should vote for or against any proposed resolution tabled at meetings.
-You are responsible for casting your vote(s) in accordance with your views on how the company can be run most effectively and profitably.
+Generally, the right to vote brings with it the obligation of deciding whether you should vote for or against any proposed resolution tabled at meetings.
+You are obliged to cast your vote(s) in accordance with your views on how the company can be run most effectively and profitably.

 Voting on resolutions pertaining to amendments to the company’s constitution